 Caveat: please do not submit the N400 application without the cover letter provided to you by the FLO office.
 The information in the cover letter enables USCIS to immediately recognize that the applicant is seeking naturalization under section 319(b) of the Immigration and Nationality Act as the spouse of a Department of State employee.

 The current fee for processing an N400 application is $680.
 If you are applying from the U.S. you will receive a notice from USCIS directing you to a local Applicant Support Center (ACS) for a fingerprint appointment a few weeks after you submit the N400 application form.
 If you are applying from overseas, you should include fingerprint cards with your application.
 FLO will provide more guidance on fingerprints with the cover letter and application materials.

 You may choose to complete the interview at any USCIS district office in the US; however, FLO's experience is that requesting a district office where they rarely, or maybe never, process a 319(b) case may cause delays.
 FLO recommends that naturalization interviews be completed at the Washington District Office in Fairfax, VA.
 FLO has strong contacts with this office and it is conveniently located so the new US citizen can quickly apply for a diplomatic passport at the Special Issuance Passport Agency in Washington, D.C.

 USCIS will inform FLO when the background investigation is complete and the case is ready for adjudication, providing a quarterly calendar of possible interview dates.
-Then, FLO will forward the calendar to the applicant, who will indicate some preferred dates.
-USCIS will send the official interview notice for one of the selected dates either to the Naturalization Specialist or directly to the applicant.
+Then, FLO will forward the calendar to the applicant, who will indicate several preferred dates.
+USCIS will send the official interview notice for one of the selected dates to the Naturalization Specialist.
 In Fairfax, if the applicant is successful in the interview and exam, the oath ceremony takes place the same day.
 After taking the oath, the applicant receives a Certificate of Citizenship to prove that he or she is now a U.S. citizen.
 Cameras are allowed and guests are encouraged to attend the oath ceremony.